 And yes you should absolutely avoid the non-organic versions of the Dirty Dozen, but you also need to know what you are getting when eating anything non-organic, including the Clean Fifteen.

-And that’s not to say organic is perfect, thanks to cross contamination (either at the farm or in processing) there are often detectable amounts of pesticides on organic produce as well.
-But in general organic produce has substantially less contamination and is obviously much better for bees, butterflies, farm workers, and the environment.
+And that’s not to say organic is perfect, thanks to cross contamination (either at the farm or in processing) and fraud there are sometimes detectable amounts of pesticides on organic produce as well.

 I believe the best choices are growing your own produce and buying from local trusted farmers (either directly from an organic farm or from a farmer’s market).
 If you can’t do that then buying certified organic produce is the next best.

 If you need tips on how to eat healthy on a budget check out my post, 12 Simple Ways to Eat Healthy on a Budget.

 A list with more data so you can make a better decision